MS St. Louis: The "Voyage of the Damned"

 Records show American officials Secretary of State Cordell Hull and Secretary of the Treasury Henry Morgenthau had made efforts to persuade Cuba to accept the refugees, quite like the failed attempts by the American Jewish "Joint" Distribution Committee, which pleaded with the government.
 After most passengers were refused landing in Cuba, Captain Schröder directed St. Louis and the remaining 907 refugees towards the United States.
 He circled off the coast of Florida, hoping for permission from authorities to enter the United States.
 Neither Hull nor U.S. President Franklin D. Roosevelt chose to intervene to admit the refugees.
 Captain Schröder considered running St. Louis aground along the coast to allow the refugees to escape but, acting on Hull's instructions, United States Coast Guard vessels shadowed the ship and prevented this.

 After St. Louis was turned away from the United States, a group of academics and clergy in Canada tried to persuade Prime Minister William Lyon Mackenzie King to provide sanctuary to the passengers.
 The ship could have reached Halifax, Nova Scotia in two days.
 The director of Canada's Immigration Branch, Frederick Blair, was hostile to Jewish immigration and persuaded the head of government on June 9 not to intervene.
-In 2000, Blair's nephew apologized to the Jewish people for his uncle's action.